 1. Most Attorneys Earn Much More Money Than They Would Otherwise

-Just about anyone can get into law school, graduate from law school, and pass the bar exam.
-It is true that certain law schools and bar exams are more challenging than others, but for the most part, it is fairly easy to go to law school and become an attorney if you set your mind to it.
+Just about anyone can get into law school, graduate, and pass the bar exam.
+Certain schools and bar exams are indeed more challenging than others, but for the most part, it is fairly easy to go to school and become an attorney if you set your mind to it.

 To become an attorney, you do not need to take a lot of math and science classes in college, like you would if you wanted to become a doctor.
 You also do not need to become an expert in spreadsheets and know a lot of math, as do accountants, bankers, and MBAs.

-Most attorneys go to college and major in liberal arts-related disciplines that don’t necessarily lead to abundant opportunities for gainful employment, such as political science, anthropology, fashion design, art, or music.
-Law schools do not care.
-Law school is open to everyone!
+Most attorneys go to college and major in liberal arts-related disciplines that do not necessarily lead to abundant opportunities for gainful employment, such as political science, anthropology, fashion design, art, or music.
+Law schools do not care and they are open to everyone!

 According to a tabulation of Bureau of Labor of Statistics data, out of 820 occupations and their wages, attorneys came out in the 21st spot, behind certain medical professionals and chief executives but ahead of hundreds of other professionals and workers, including airline pilots, financial managers, geoscientists, real estate appraisers, teachers, and electricians.